C.S.D. Municipal: 1980s and 1990s: Return to the top

 1987 was the year that Argentine coach Miguel Ángel Brindisi arrived in Guatemala City.
-A former midfield star who had won two Argentine titles and played a stint in Spain, he came to Municipal with just one previous year of managerial experience.
+A former midfield star who had won two Argentine titles and played a stint in Spain, he came to Municipal with just one year of managerial experience.
 His two years in Guatemala saw brilliant success.
-In 1987, they beat Aurora 4-2 on penalties to win a championship playoff and claim the Guatemalan title for the first time since 1976.
+In 1987, they beat Aurora 4-2 on penalties to win a championship playoff and claimed another Guatemalan title since 1976.
 A year later, they repeated as champs for the first time since the early 1970s.
-Brindisi moved on to a new job managing Barcelona SC in Ecuador, but successor Walter Ormeño kept the momentum going by guiding the team to a third straight crown.
+Brindisi moved on to manage Barcelona SC in Ecuador, but successor Walter Ormeño kept the momentum by guiding the team to a third consecutive title.

-In 1990-91, Municipal came within one match of a fourth straight title, but bowed 1-0 to Comunicaciones in the championship final.
+In 1990-91, Municipal came within one match of a fourth consecutive title, but bowed 1-0 to Comunicaciones in the championship final.
 They avenged that defeat in 1991-92, beating Comunicaciones 2-1 in a championship playoff replay.
 That made it four titles in five years.

-The team reached the finals of the CONCACAF Champions Cup in December 1993, narrowly losing out to Costa Rican champions Saprissa.
-They did manage to claim some silverware from the season, winning the Guatemalan championship for the fifth time in seven seasons.
+The team reached the finals of the CONCACAF Champions Cup in December 1993, narrowly losing to Costa Rican champions Saprissa.
+They did manage to claim some silverware from the season, winning the Guatemalan championship for the fifth successive time in seven seasons.